Share this page

 Main content starts here.

 Take a short walk from the bustling transport hub of Ueno Station and find yourself in a cultural and recreational haven.
-Expansive Ueno Park that sits next to the station houses many museums, a large boating pond, a shrine with a pagoda and a large zoo—home to the two-tone mascot of the area, the panda.
+Expansive Ueno Park that sits next to the station houses many museums, a large boating pond, a shrine with a pagoda, and Japan's oldest zoo.
 The park is the focus of attention in April as the many cherry trees burst into bloom.
 Follow the train tracks of the Yamanote Line towards neighboring Okachimachi Station to experience Ameyoko—the bustling shopping street where the distinctive calls of market sellers can be heard selling everything and anything from clothes, spices, cosmetics and fresh fish.

 Access Ueno Station by taking the Tokyo Metro's Ginza and Hibiya lines.
 The Keiseidentetsu Line runs to Keisei Ueno Station.